MaishaManarat/Bypass-Root-Detection-In-Android-App/README.md

 A walkthrough to bypass root detection in android app...

-Check out the wiki page.....
+Check out the wiki page of this git repo.....